virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 - **Root Cause**:

   - Misconfiguration of the deploy branch or build errors.
-  - A common build error involves an invalid JSON file.
-While GitHub Actions might show the process as completed, JSON compatibility errors won't halt the build.
+  - A common build error involves an invalid JSON file or an invalid or unrecognized Unicode character.
+While GitHub Actions might show the process as completed, these compatibility errors won’t halt the build.
 As a result, the repository may create a subfolder and push all files into it, leading to a broken experiment link.

 - **Solution**:

   1. Verify the deploy branch is set to `gh-pages`.